fuhsjr00/bug.n/doc/configuration_variables.md

 occupied by the layout, therewith making a desktop widget visible.

 `Config_newWndPosition=top`
-> The position of a new window in a view; "top": at the beginning of the window list and the master area (default), "masterBottom": at the end of the master area, "stackTop": on top of the stack area, "bottom": at the end of the window list and the stack area.
+> The position of a new window in a view; `top`: at the beginning of the window list and the master area (default), `masterBottom`: at the end of the master area, `stackTop`: on top of the stack area, `bottom`: at the end of the window list and the stack area.

 `Config_onActiveHiddenWnds=view`
-> The action, which will be taken, if a window e. g. should be activated, but is not visible; "view": show the view accordng to the first tag of the window in question, "tag": add the window in question to the current visible view, "hide": hide the window again ignoring the activation.
+> The action, which will be taken, if a window e. g. should be activated, but is not visible; `view`: show the view accordng to the first tag of the window in question, `tag`: add the window in question to the current visible view, `hide`: hide the window again ignoring the activation.

 `Config_shellMsgDelay=350`
 > The time bug.n waits after a shell message (a window is opened, closed or the